J. Edgar Hoover: Late career and death

-When Richard Nixon took office in January 1969, Hoover had just turned 74.
+When Nixon took office in January 1969, Hoover had just turned 74.
 There was a growing sentiment in Washington, D.C., that the aging FBI chief should retire, but Hoover's power and friends in Congress remained too strong for him to be forced to do so.
 Hoover remained director of the FBI until he died of a heart attack in his Washington home, on May 2, 1972, whereupon operational command of the Bureau was passed onto Associate Director Clyde Tolson.
-On May 3, 1972, Nixon appointed L. Patrick Gray – a Justice Department official with no FBI experience – as Acting Director of the FBI, with W. Mark Felt becoming associate director.
+On May 3, 1972, Nixon appointed L. Patrick Gray – a Justice Department official with no FBI experience – as acting director of the FBI, with W. Mark Felt becoming associate director.

-Hoover's body lay in state in the Rotunda of the U.S. Capitol, where Chief Justice Warren Burger eulogized him.
-Up to that time, Hoover was the only civil servant to have lain in state, according to The New York Daily News.
+Hoover's body lay in state in the U.S. Capitol rotunda, where Chief Justice Warren Burger eulogized him.
+Up to that time, Hoover was the only civil servant to have lain in state according to The New York Daily News.
 At the time, The New York Times observed that this was "an honor accorded to only 21 persons before, of whom eight were Presidents or former Presidents."
-(The Architect of the Capitol website provides a list of all those so honored, including Capitol Police killed in the line of duty in 1998 and 2021.)
-President Nixon delivered another eulogy at the funeral service in the National Presbyterian Church, and called Hoover "one of the Giants, [whose] long life brimmed over with magnificent achievement and dedicated service to this country which he loved so well".
-Hoover was buried in the Congressional Cemetery in Washington, D.C., next to the graves of his parents and a sister who had died in infancy.
+President Nixon delivered another eulogy at the funeral service in The National Presbyterian Church, and called Hoover "one of the Giants, [whose] long life brimmed over with magnificent achievement and dedicated service to this country which he loved so well".
+Hoover is buried in the Congressional Cemetery in Washington, D.C., next to the graves of his parents and a sister who had died in infancy.

 Legacy

+FBI

 Biographer Kenneth D. Ackerman summarizes Hoover's legacy thus:For better or worse, he built the FBI into a modern, national organization stressing professionalism and scientific crime-fighting.
 For most of his life, Americans considered him a hero.
 He made the G-Man brand so popular that, at its height, it was harder to become an FBI agent than to be accepted into an Ivy League college.

 Hoover worked to groom the image of the FBI in American media; he was a consultant to Warner Brothers for a theatrical film about the FBI, The FBI Story (1959), and in 1965 on Warner's long-running spin-off television series, The F.B.I.
-Hoover personally made sure Warner Brothers portrayed the FBI more favorably than other crime dramas of the times.

-U.S. President Harry S Truman said that Hoover transformed the FBI into his private secret police force:
+President Harry S. Truman said that Hoover transformed the FBI into his private secret police force: